otrv4/otrv4/otrv4.md

 - The cryptographic primitives and protocols have been updated:
   - Deniable Authenticated Key Exchange using Spawn ([2]).
   - Key management using the Double Ratchet Algorithm ([6]).
-  - SHA-2 to SHA-3 family.
+  - Upgrades SHA-1 and SHA-2 to SHA-3.
   - Switch from AES to XSalsa20.

 ## High Level Overview